Forest of Bowland: History

 St Hubert, the patron saint of hunting, is also the patron saint of the Forest of Bowland and has a chapel dedicated to him in Dunsop Bridge.
 This chapel was founded by Richard Eastwood of Thorneyholme, land agent to the Towneley family.
 Eastwood was the last known Bowbearer of the Forest of Bowland.
 An acclaimed breeder of racehorses and shorthorn cattle, he died in 1871 and is buried at St Hubert's.

 Considerable areas of the Bowland Fells were used for military training during the Second World War, and there are still unexploded bombs in some areas.

 Ecology

 The name "forest" is used in its traditional sense of "a royal hunting ground", and rather than being covered by trees, much of the land is heather moorland and blanket bog.
-In the past wild boar, deer, wolves, wild cats and game roamed the forest.
+In the past wild boar, deer, wolves, wildcats and game roamed the forest.
 The last herd of wild deer is reported to have been destroyed in 1805.